The Flask Mega-Tutorial Part XII: Dates and Times

 Using Moment.js

 Moment.js makes a moment class available to the browser.
 The first step to render a timestamp is to create an object of this class, passing the desired timestamp in ISO 8601 format.
-Here is an example:
+Here is an example running in the browser's JavaScript console:

 If you are not familiar with the ISO 8601 standard format for dates and times, the format is as follows:

-I already decided that I was only going to work with UTC timezones, so the last part is always going to be Z, which represents UTC in the ISO 8601 standard.
+I have already decided that I was only going to work with UTC timezones, so the last part is always going to be +00:00 or in some cases the equivalent Z, which represents UTC in the ISO 8601 standard.

 The moment object provides several methods for different rendering options.
 Below are some of the most common options:

 Note how the different methods create different representations.
-With format() you control the format of the output with a format string, similar to the strftime function from Python.
-The fromNow() and calendar() methods are interesting because they render the timestamp in relation to the current time, so you get output such as "a minute ago" or "in two hours", etc.
+With format() you control the format of the output with a format string.
+The fromNow() method is interesting because it renders the timestamp in relation to the current time, so you get output such as "a minute ago" or "in two hours", etc.

 If you were working directly in JavaScript, the above calls return a string that has the rendered timestamp.
-Then it is up to you to insert this text in the proper place on the page, which unfortunately requires some JavaScript to work with the DOM.
+Then it is up to you to insert this text in the proper place on the page, which unfortunately requires working with the DOM.
 The Flask-Moment extension greatly simplifies the use of moment.js by enabling a moment object similar to the JavaScript one in your templates.

 Let's look at the timestamp that appears in the profile page.
 The current user.html template lets Python generate a string representation of the time.
 I can now render this timestamp using Flask-Moment as follows: